rancher/docs/content/rancher/v2.x/en/cluster-admin/restoring-etcd/_index.md

 # Enabling Snapshot Features for Clusters Created Before Rancher v2.2.0

-If you have any Rancher launched Kubernetes clusters that were created prior to v2.2.0, after upgrading Rancher, you must [edit the cluster]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/editing-clusters/) and _save_ it, in order to enable the updated snapshot features.
-Even if you were already creating snapshots prior to v2.2.0, you must do this step as the older snapshots will not be available to use to [back up and restore etcd through the UI]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/restoring-etcd/).
+If you have any Rancher launched Kubernetes clusters that were created before v2.2.0, after upgrading Rancher, you must [edit the cluster]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/editing-clusters/) and _save_ it, in order to enable the updated snapshot features.
+Even if you were already creating snapshots before v2.2.0, you must do this step as the older snapshots will not be available to use to [back up and restore etcd through the UI]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/restoring-etcd/).